Safeguarding fertility

 Most common indications for fertility preservation

-Premature extinction of ovarian function (POI) - is a condition causing permanent and irreversible loss of fertility (according to current medical knowledge).
-In such cases, postponing the decision to secure fertility is associated with a significant deterioration in the effectiveness of the process.
+Premature extinction of ovarian function leads to irreversible loss of reproductive capacity, and postponing the decision to secure fertility is associated with a significant deterioration in the effectiveness of the entire procedure.
+When ovarian reserve is declining, freezing may be the best policy for the future.

 Why is fertility preservation so important?